Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): Copula-based Time Series Models

 Sklar's theorem states that there exists a copula that fulfills the statement from Eq.~\ref{Sklar}, which is unique if the random variables are continuous \citep{sklar1959fonctions, joe2014dependence}.
 The copula $C$ is the joint distribution of probability integral transformed (PIT) and hence uniform random variables $F_{X_1}(X_1), \hdots, F_{X_p}(X_p)$ \citep[see][for the PIT]{angus1994probability}, $F_{F_{X_1}(X_1), \hdots, F_{X_p}(X_p)} = C$.
 The uniformity of $U_i := F_{X_i}(X_i), \ i \in \{1, \hdots, p\}$ allows the copula to be interpreted as the dependence structure of the random variables $X_1,\hdots,X_p$.
 An important notion for visualization, estimation and for D-vine copulas is the copula density.
 The copula density of a copula $C$ is given as \citep{joe2014dependence}

 Since the copula density is given by the partial derivative of the respective copula, Eq.~\ref{CopulaDensity} is only valid if the copula is differentiable.
-In applications, the copula and the marginal distributions have to chosen appropriately.
-The normal, t, gumbel and independence copula are described in \ref{CopulasUsed}.
-There are other important copulas that deserve being mentioned here, however, we restrict the exposition to the copulas that are used in this work for brevity.
-Again we refer to \cite{joe2014dependence} and \cite{nelsen2006introduction} for more examples of copulas.\\ Now we introduce the notion of D-vine copulas.
+In applications, the copula and the marginal distributions have to \SPP{be} chosen appropriately.
+The normal, $t$, Gumbel and independence copulas are described in \ref{App:Subsection:Copulas_in_this_work}.\\ Now we introduce the notion of D-vine copulas.
 D-vine copulas are a special case of pair-copula constructions.
 A $p$-variate copula is decomposed into pair-copulas, i.e. bivariate copulas \citep{bedford2001probability, bedford2002vines, aas2009pair, czado2010pair, czado2022vine}.
 The decomposition is based on the law of total probability and is not unique.
 The D-vine decomposition amounts to a special ordering of the variables in the decomposition.
 The decomposition in terms of the $p$-variate copula density is given as \citep{aas2009pair},